robinnewhouse/DHNLNtupleAnalysis/README.md

 ```
 setupATLAS
 lsetup git
-git clone ssh://git@gitlab.cern.ch:7999/atlas-phys/exot/ueh/EXOT-2017-19/DHNLNtupleAnalysis.git
+git clone --recursive ssh://git@gitlab.cern.ch:7999/atlas-phys/exot/ueh/EXOT-2017-19/DHNLNtupleAnalysis.git
 ```

-The analysis code uses the package `uproot` to load root files.
-For more details see [uproot documentation](https://pypi.org/project/uproot/).
-To setup python to include the `uproot` package on lxplus do the following:
+The analysis code uses the package `NTupleAnalysisUtils` to load root files.
+For more details see [NTupleAnalysisUtils documentation](https://gitlab.cern.ch/Atlas-Inner-Tracking/NtupleAnalysisUtils_tutorial).
+To setup to run, use a recent release 22 analysis release, for example:

 ```
-source /cvmfs/sft.cern.ch/lcg/views/LCG_96c_LS/x86_64-centos7-gcc8-opt/setup.sh
+asetup AnalysisBase,master,latest
 ```

-If you are running on a local cluster the complier version might change (i.e. gcc9 -> gcc8).
-Alternatively you can setup python and install the uproot package locally yourself.
+Then perform a standard ATLAS analysis build (`cd build; cmake ../source; make ; source x*/setup.sh`) - this will make NTupleAnalysisUtils available, while the python scripts in this package will only need the python and ROOT versions that come with the release.

 ### Running makeHistograms.py